-Each of these tools are based on a main shape but can and should be used as you see fit!
-R1 to R3 are generally geared more towards feet, but we have seen plenty of other uses, such as rims or tiny sections of the extrusion added to the surface of a piece.
+Each of these tools are based on a main shape but can and should be used as you see fit.
+R1 to R3 are generally geared more toward feet, but we have seen plenty of other uses, such as rims or tiny sections of the extrusion added to the surface of a piece.
 R4 to R6 are generally geared towards handles but again, they are a great option for a lot of other uses.
 R7 to R9 are meant to push the bounds of creativity, creating extrusions that would otherwise be very difficult to form by hand.

 How do they work?

 Just slice it, trim it to length and attach!
 They were thoughtfully and expertly designed for creating clean, beautiful feet and handles for your ceramic pieces.
 The sharp, angled, stainless steel blade leaves clean edges and pulls through clay effortlessly, creating consistent, precise shapes.
 Create feet for slab-built platters, dishes or plates, as well as handles for mugs, pitchers and other vessels.
 DiamondCore’s advanced blade technology and depth control feature allow you to save time pulling a handle and get clean edges on your feet.